These eco friendly artists are making important statements about the planet

 With various forms of pollution becoming increasingly serious, the field is growing rapidly.
 Hundreds of artists are working around the world to make a statement that they hope will strike the consciousnesses of us all.

-That statement could be a visual one, which forces the viewer to pay attention to something that may otherwise be overlooked.
+Well, an eco friendly artist could make a visual statement, which forces the viewer to pay attention to something ecological that may otherwise be overlooked.
 Or it could be a material one, with eco friendly media employed instead of traditional oil paints, for example.

-Here, I’ve picked what I think are the top 10 eco friendly artists in the world right now, rated for their important messages, their diverse media and of course, their outstanding talent.
+Here, I’ve picked what I think are the top 10 eco friendly artists in the world right now, rated for their important messages, their ‘green’ media and of course, their outstanding talent.

 1. Bettina Werner